Automatic Exchange of Information - FATCA and CRS

 What is Automatic Exchange of Information (“AEOI”)?

-AEOI is the automatic exchange of financial account information between competent authorities of different jurisdictions pursuant to international agreements as implemented into domestic law to cooperate in the global effort towards tax transparency.
-The AEOI relating to financial accounts held by individuals, corporations, partnerships, trusts, etc. is effected under the Foreign Account Tax Compliance Act (“FATCA”) and the Common Reporting Standard (“CRS”) regimes.
+AEOI is the Automatic Exchange of Information between competent authorities of different jurisdictions pursuant to international agreements as implemented into domestic law to cooperate in the global effort towards tax transparency.

 Common Reporting Standard (“CRS”)